Western RoundUp: Western Film Book Library – Part 6

 Cinema Southwest includes a number of what I consider “newer” films, but the amount of information on older movies is substantial enough that I found the book worth my while.
 Like the previously mentioned location books, it also has useful information for visitors, such as describing for readers exactly how to get to Movie Road in the Alabama Hills outside Lone Pine.

-A tidbit I was fascinated to learn from this book was that Clint Eastwood‘s High Plains Drifter (1973) filmed at Mono Lake, a site I’ve drive past countless times over the course of my life.
+A tidbit I was fascinated to learn from this book was that Clint Eastwood‘s High Plains Drifter (1973) filmed at Mono Lake, a site I’ve driven past countless times over the course of my life.
 That movie is now on my “watch” list!

 For more ideas on Western film books, please visit my lists from July 2019November 2019May 2020January 2021, and July 2021.